Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Definitions, method of proof and main results

 We now describe the precise model we study, by providing the definition of the interaction truncation introduced in \cite{boursier2024dipole} and adopted here.

 Let us for shortcut always denote

 and we will abuse notation by considering $\g$ as either a function of $\R^2$ or of $\R$ depending on the context.

-Truncating the interaction involves introducing a small length scale $\lambda$ and {\it renormalizing} the divergent part of the energy as $\lambda\to 0$.
-A natural way is to truncate the energy at a distance $\lambda$ and consider
+Truncating the interaction involves introducing a small length scale $\lambda\in (0,1)$ and {\it renormalizing} the divergent part of the energy.
+A natural way is to truncate the logarithmic kernel at a distance $\lambda$ and consider